grokuku/ComfyUI-Holaf-Utilities/context.md

 ## 0. META: Interaction Rules & Protocols

     ### Purpose
-    This file serves as the **primary source of truth** and **cognitive map** for the Large Language Model (LLM) working on AiKore.
+    This file serves as the **primary source of truth** and **cognitive map**.
 Its goal is to provide a complete architectural understanding without requiring the LLM to read the source code of every file in every session.
 It bridges the gap between the raw file tree and the high-level business logic.

     ### Protocol for Updates
     When the user requests a "context update" or when a major feature is implemented, the following information MUST be integrated/updated in this file: